Double Taxation Avoidance: Tax Treaty and relief under section 90/90a/91 of the Income Tax Act

 GAAR can have an overruling effect over the DTAA, even when the DTAA is more beneficial if the intention is to avoid tax through the misuse of the treaty.
 This emphasises the importance of adhering to the spirit and intent of tax laws, ensuring that benefits derived from international treaties are not misused for tax avoidance.

-Note: Taxpayers should be mindful that while DTAA provisions may take precedence when more favourable, adherence to ethical tax planning practices is essential.
+Note: Taxpayers should be mindful that while DTAA provisions may take precedence when more favorable, adherence to ethical tax planning practices is essential.
 Responsible tax planning ensures that benefits provided by international treaties are utilised within the intended framework, avoiding misuse and potential conflicts with GAAR.
 It's crucial to seek professional advice to navigate these complexities effectively.

 Concept of Double Taxation Relief and how it relates to